 From my own experience, paperback books in the UK are far cheaper, at least when bought online.
 I don’t think I’ve ever paid more than £9 (around 10€) for a paperback book.
 This is a considerable difference when you take into consideration that average Portuguese wages are lower than in the UK.
 Why is there such a difference in prices?
 I wish I had an answer to that question, but I really don’t.
 As far as I know, books are exempt from VAT in the UK, while in Portugal they are subject to a tax of 6%.
 But I don’t think that is reason enough for the disparity in prices.
 If you have an answer for my question, please let me know!

-One way to save money would be to use public libraries more.
+One way to save money would be to use public libraries more often.
 There is one where I live and I used to borrow books from there some time ago, usually when I wanted to see if I really liked one author or not.
 However, at the time it didn’t have that many fiction books that appealed to me.
-I may now return to see if there is a larger variety of books available.
-Public libraries are a great asset, but unfortunately not everyone lives nearby one.
+I may now return there to see if there is a larger variety of books available.
+Public libraries are a great asset, but unfortunately not everyone lives near one.

-I have to admit that nowadays I do the majority of my book shopping online on Amazon and on Fnac (a retail chain of cultural products, which have stores in France, Spain and Portugal), as where I live there are no independent bookshops.
-I try to visit some, whenever I go to Lisbon, but there aren’t that many left there neither.
+I have to admit that nowadays I do the majority of my book shopping online on Amazon and on Fnac (a retail chain of cultural products, which has stores in France, Spain and Portugal), as where I live there are no independent bookshops.
+I try to visit some whenever I go to Lisbon, but there aren’t that many left there either.